chenjiarui7/Effector-CD8-Memory-T-Tem-Cell-Derived-STAT4-in-AS/README.md

-###The original data is too large to be uploaded.
-Please contact the corresponding author to obtain it after the article is published.
+###The original data can be seen in 3-1.zip to 3-6.zip.
+For detailed data analysis steps, please refer to the R code.
+Combining the data with the R code will allow you to grasp the detailed process.